Comprehensive Overview of Eyelid Anatomy

 Bones

-Within the orbit are a number of blood vessels and nerves.
-These passed through the bone through various openings called fissures.
-There are three main openings – the superior orbital fissure, the inferior orbital fissure and the optic canal.
-Through these openings, various cranial nerves passed through and supply the muscles and blood vessels in the orbit.
-The superior orbital fissure allows for the passage of the frontal nerve, lacrimal nerve, nasociliary nerve and the recurrent branch of the lacrimal artery along with the superior orbital and ophthalmic veins.
-The inferior orbital fissure allows for the passage of the infraorbital nerve, zygomatic nerve, infraorbital artery and vein and parasympathetic nerve supplying the lacrimal gland.
-Through the optic canal passes the optic nerve, central retinal vein and ophthalmic artery.
+The orbital socket orbit comes the fusion of orbital bones, namely the frontal bone, sphenoid bone, zygomatic bone, the Palatine bones, the maxillary bone, and the lacrimal bone.
+Blood vessels and nerves within the orbital socket are supplied through fissures.
+The three main conduits are the superior orbital fissure, the inferior orbital fissure, and the optic canal.
+While the superior orbital fissure allows for the passage of the frontal nerve, lacrimal nerve, nasociliary nerve, the inferior orbital fissure allows for the passage of the infraorbital nerve, zygomatic nerve, infraorbital artery and vein, and parasympathetic nerve supplying the lacrimal gland.

 Lacrimal gland